NORTH AMERICAN PAIRS

 Flight B District finals will be a one-day, two-session event held

-at two split sites on October 27, 2018 at the Valley Forge Bridge Club,
+at two split sites on October 27, 2018 at North Penn Duplicate Bridge

 chart conventions are allowed.
 ACBL mid-chart conventions are not allowed.